textilemakerspace/textilemakerspace.github.io/src/index.md

 title: Textile Makerspace
 layout: page
 excerpt: # used for page excerpts and META (will be overwritten if SEO used below)
-author: shane-robinson # only displayed on Post lists and detail views.
+author: quinn-dombrowski # only displayed on Post lists and detail views.
 Defaults to _data/meta.authorURL
 eleventyNavigation: # Required if want to display in Main Nav Bar
   key: main # "main" is required
   title: Welcome # as it will appear in the nav